WBRZ wins prestigious Alfred I. duPont-Columbia University Award for LSP investigation

 WBRZ Chief Investigative Reporter Chris Nakamoto and photojournalist Joe McCoy were joined by Louisiana Television LLC executive Jake Manship and WBRZ General Manager Trey Schmaltz at the ceremony held Monday evening.
 Erin McWilliams served as Investigative Unit producer on the award-winning series of reports but was unable to attend.

 The duPont Awards are among the highest distinctions in broadcast journalism, with local television stations, network news divisions and major production companies competing for the honor.
-The 90-minute awards ceremony, often referred to as the “Pulitizers of broadcast,” is available to watch now at http://www.DuPont/org/watch.
+The 90-minute awards ceremony is often referred to as the “Pulitizers of broadcast."

 "Tonight’s honorees are recognized for the quality of their work... this truly phenomenal journalism,” CBS Evening News anchor and Managing Editor Norah O’Donnell said as she hosted the ceremony.
 “But we also want to recognize the courage it took to embark on reporting these difficult stories and the doggedness to complete them.”